AntonioCardenas/PopUpTSOps/README.md

-# PopUpTSOps - Drinks QR Code System
+# PopUpTSOps - Lu.ma Redemption System

-A comprehensive QR code scanning system for drink redemptions at events, with integration for both custom QR codes and Lu.ma check-in URLs.
+A comprehensive QR code scanning system for drink and meal redemptions at events, with direct integration for Lu.ma check-in URLs and secure server-side API handling.

 ## 🚀 Quick Start